Abdoh-Ash/would-you-rather/README.md

 This is a web app built using ReactJS, ReduxJS, and their ecosystem as a project for an online course at Udacity.

-# How to lunch the app?
+## Getting Started

-Well, it is as simple as executing ```npm install``` and ```npm start``` commands through the terminal.
+It is as simple as executing ```npm install``` and ```npm start``` commands through the terminal.
 Furthermore, the app will be hosted at http://localhost:3000/

-# Features of the app
+## Features

 - The ability to create "Would-You-Rather?" questions.
 - The ability to answer the aforementioned questions.
-- The ability to compete through a leaderboard as one of the set of predefined users.
+- The ability to compete through a leaderboard as one of a set of predefined users.

-# How to interact with the app?
+## Usage

-Well, when you visit the link provided above in the *How to lunch the app?* section, you will be presented with a page that prompts you to sign-in.
+When you visit the link provided above in the *How to lunch the app?* section, you will be presented with a page that prompts you to sign-in.

 You currently can sign-in as one of a set of three pre-defined users, no credentials needed.